leogaggl/betterforboothby/content/blog/1-community-meetings.md

 categories = ["Action"]
 banner = "img/blog/damienwalmsley-54101142508.jpg"
 authors = ["Leo Gaggl"]
 description = "Turn frustration into action.
-Find out about our informal community meet-ups across Boothby and join the conversation about a better future for our electorate."
+Find out about our informal community meet-ups across the Electorate of Boothby and join the conversation about a better future for our electorate."
 +++

 Let’s be honest.
 How many of us have found ourselves talking (or shouting!) at the TV as we watch the news from Canberra?
 We see decisions being made that don’t reflect our community's values, and it’s easy to feel powerless.

 But what if we could turn that frustration into action?

-Here in Boothby, a growing number of us believe it's time for a change.
+Here in the Electorate of Boothby, a growing number of us believe it's time for a change.
 We're tired of the 'party-over-people' politics and we’re ready to build something new – a movement that puts our community first.
 Inspired by the success of community independents across Australia, we know that when everyday people get organised, we can achieve incredible things.

 ### The First Step is a Conversation